-All students will be assigned courses or Dissertation Chair that best fits the University's needs for classes to run in a traditional manner.
+All students will be assigned courses or Dissertation/Research Project Chair that best fits the University's needs for classes to run in a traditional manner.
 Requests to change instructors will only be taken in extraordinary circumstances that do not increase class sections or additional instructors to teach beyond the planned courses.
-Any requests for student/instructor changes must be made to the Dean of Faculty and Graduate Studies.
+Any requests for student/instructor changes must be made to the Dean of Academics.
 Changes may only occur between terms and the add/drop period.
 Changes may not occur during active class terms.

-When courses may not be available, active or retired, another course may be substitutes in its place as long as it meets the needs of the program and requirements.
+When courses may not be available, active, or retired, another course may be substitutes in its place if it meets the needs of the program and requirements.
 Approval for a course substitution must be granted by academic leadership.